-Today I will tell you about some of the places that you can go to for free images for your website.
+Today I will share my top picks for places to get free images for your website.

-*This post contains affiliate links.
-If you click a link and then purchase something, I may receive a small commission at no extra cost to you.
-This helps to fund my blog.
-Full disclosure at the bottom of the page*
+This post was originally published March 27th, 2018 and has been updated to be current with new information.
+This post may contain affiliate links.
+If you click a link and make a purchase, I may receive a commission at no extra cost to you.
+Full disclosure is here.

 Getting free images from a variety of places can really add that punch of individuality to your website or blog, and set you apart from the crowd.